TurboWarp/extensions/docs/box2d.md

  - `this circle`: Enable physics for the current sprite or clone as if it were shaped like a circle.
  - `all sprites`: Enable physics for all sprites.

 Precision mode will make the sprite work extra hard to make sure it doesn't overlap with anything.

+> [!WARNING]
-Note that this can decrease performance and even cause the project to get stuck, so use with care.
+> Precision mode should be used with care as it can decrease performance and even cause the project to get stuck.

 ---